19 biggest iPhone 16 rumours: Release date, price and more

 Apple’s new flagship smartphone could boast bigger displays and will be filled with AI smarts

-We’ve received our first peek at what the iPhone 16 and iPhone 16 Pro will look like at Apple‘s Worldwide Developers Conference (WWDC).
-At the keynote, the tech giant finally showed off its highly-anticipated iOS 18 features coming to its latest line of smartphones.
+Near the start of June, Apple gave us our first look at what the iPhone 16 and iPhone 16 Pro will look like at the company’s Worldwide Developers Conference (WWDC).
+During the keynote, the tech giant showed off its highly-anticipated iOS 18 features coming to its latest line of smartphones.

-Expected to launch in September, the iPhone 16 is set to be the most artificially intelligent iPhone ever made, with Apple having announced a swathe of new tools, under the name Apple Intelligence, which use machine learning to connect every app on your phone so that they can talk to each other, and yes, make Siri smarter.
+Predicted to launch in September, the iPhone 16 is set to be the most artificially intelligent iPhone ever made.
+Apple announced a swathe of new tools, under the name Apple Intelligence, which use machine learning to connect every app on your phone so that they can talk to each other, and yes, make Siri smarter.

 While the iPhone 15 line of smartphones seemed like a fairly modest upgrade over the iPhone 14, the iPhone 16, iPhone 16 Plus, iPhone 16 Pro and iPhone 16 Pro Max could be a much bigger leap with all the new Apple Intelligence features, as well as better hardware.